inBeat/inbeat-website/content/top-influencers/tiktok/dancers/belgium/_index.md

 ---
-title: Top 10 Dancers TikTok Influencers In Belgium In 2023
+title: Top 10 Dancers TikTok Influencers In Belgium In 2024
 description: >-
-  Find top dancers TikTok influencers in Belgium in 2023.
+  Find top dancers TikTok influencers in Belgium in 2024.
 Most popular hashtags: #fyp #foryou #dance #foryoupage.
 platform: TikTok
 hits: 18
-text_top: Discover the top-rated TikTok influencers on inBeat.
+text_top: Identify the top-rated TikTok influencers on inBeat.
-text_bottom: Our platform holds 18 TikTok influencers like this in Belgium for you to work with.
+text_bottom: inBeat holds 18 TikTok influencers like this in Belgium for you to collaborate.
 profiles:
   - username: "haileytje.b"
     fullname: >-